mskilab-org/nf-jabba/README.md

 ### Setting up the ***samplesheet.csv*** file for input:

-You need to create a samplesheet with information regarding the samples that you want to run the pipeline on.
+You need to create a samplesheet with information regarding the samples you want to run the pipeline on.
 You need to specify the path of your **samplesheet** using the `--input` flag to specify the location.
 Make sure the input file is a *comma-separated* file and contains the headers discussed below. *It is highly recommended to provide the **absolute path** for inputs inside the samplesheet rather than relative paths.*

 To mention a sample as paired tumor-normal, it has to be specified with the same `patient` ID, a different `sample`, and their respective `status`.
 A **1** in the `status` field indicates a tumor sample, while a **0** indicates a normal sample.
 If there are multiple `sample` IDs, `nf-jabba` will consider them as separate samples and output the results in separate folders based on the `patient` attribute.
 All the runs will be separated by `patient`, to ensure that there is no mixing of outputs.